-The projected bookkeeper salary in Houston is $40,125 at the midpoint, according to the 2019 Salary Guide for Accounting and Finance Professionals.
-If you’re hiring for entry-level positions or roles in small organizations, typical wages start around $35,578.
+The projected bookkeeper salary in Houston is $41,500 at the midpoint, according to the 2019 Salary Guide for Accounting and Finance Professionals.
+If you’re hiring for entry-level positions or roles in small organizations, wages could be 25 percent less.
 But be prepared to compete with other employers for new hires with in-demand skills like data analysis — or those applying for full-charge bookkeeping positions with large corporations.
-In those cases, starting salaries can be as high as $58,850.
+In those cases, starting salaries can be considerably higher.

 Candidates with professional certifications, such as those from the American Institute of Professional Bookkeepers (AIPB) or the National Association of Certified Public Bookkeepers (NACPB), may also expect higher salaries.

 A bookkeeper’s duties include managing accounts payable and receivable, recording financial transactions, entering data, reconciling accounts, and assisting with financial reporting and tax preparation.
 Top candidates tend to have the following skills and experience:

 - At least three years of experience in general accounting, accounts payable or accounts receivable

 - Familiarity with enterprise resource planning (ERP) systems like SAP and Oracle

 - Strong analytical and research skills

 - An associate’s or bachelor’s degree is preferred, though a high school diploma is the usual basic requirement